Trinity Lake

-Trinity Lake, previously called Clair Engle Lake, is an artificial lake on the Trinity River formed by the Trinity Dam and located in Trinity County, California, United States.
+Trinity Lake, previously called Clair Engle Lake, is a reservoir on the Trinity River formed by the Trinity Dam and located in Trinity County, California, United States.
 The dam was built by the U.S. Bureau of Reclamation.
 The lake's capacity is 2,447,650 acre.ft, making it one of the largest reservoirs in California.
 The lake's surface is at 2370 ft above MSL.
 Trinity Lake captures and stores water for the Central Valley Project, which provides the Central Valley with water for irrigation and produces hydroelectric power.
 This lake is known for its many small arms, glassy inlets, and good water-skiing conditions.

-After the death in office of California United States Senator Clair Engle in 1964, the lake was renamed after him; however, the name change never received wide popularity, especially with locals, and the name was eventually returned to its frequently known original name.
+After the death in office of California United States Senator Clair Engle in 1964, the lake was renamed after him.
+The name change never received wide popularity and the name was returned to the original name.

 The lake is serviced by three marinas: Trinity Alps Marina located on the southern end in view of the Dam; Cedar Stock marina on the Stuart Fork arm on the west end of the lake; and Trinity Center marina at the northern end of the main arm of the lake.
 Most of the marinas rent houseboats to vacationers year round.
-Most marinas on the lake are now owned and operated by Forever Resorts, with the only exception being the Trinity Alps Marina.